 Water chestnuts canned

-How to double cook potatoes (to lower the potassium).
+Double cook potatoes to lower the potassium.
 Wash and peel the potato.
 Slice into thin slices.
 Place the sliced potato in room temperature water.
 Use two times the amount of water to the amount of potato.
 Bring to a boil.
 Drain the water and add two times the amount of water to the amount of potatoes of fresh room temperature water.
 Boil again.

 Many salt substitutes are made with potassium chloride so you should not use them (i.e. Lite Salt, No Salt, Nu Salt).
 Below are some seasonings that you can use freely.